-- i. work windows and sensitive times of the year (e.g., reproduction rearing, feeding, movements, migrations, winter refuge) which are critical for fish populations identified in the study area; - ii.
-Project facilities and infrastructure including, but not limited to: primary and ancillary buildings and structures associated with the hydrogen and ammonia production facility, wind turbines, solar farms and marine terminal; site preparation, blasting, access roads, transmission lines and substations; surface and groundwater management activities; water use / water withdrawal during operations; and turbidity, siltation and other contamination from surface runoff and slope movement; - iii. in-water works such as: intakes, outfalls and fording; removal and placement of aquatic and/or stream side vegetation; installation, maintenance, upgrades and removal of water withdrawal and discharge infrastructure (freshwater and marine); blasting, infilling, pile driving, dredging and dewatering; placement of in-water infrastructure in the marine environment; and changes to natural flow regime; - iv. pumping and water withdrawal operations (e.g., during the construction of temporary structures, for concrete batching and of hydrostatic tests) or transfer between water segments and the risk of by fish impingement and entrainment; - v. flow changes resulting from land cover change dewatering activities, ground water management, waste management, and upstream and downstream diversions;
+- i. construction and operation of Project facilities and infrastructure, such as primary and ancillary buildings and structures associated with the hydrogen and ammonia production facility, wind turbines, solar farms, access roads, transmissions lines, substations and marine terminal; site preparation and blasting; water use / water withdrawal; and turbidity, siltation and other contamination from surface runoff and slope movement;

-- vi. harmful alteration, disruption or destruction of fish, fish habitat, marine plants or death of fish caused by any project activity, including during the sensitive periods and in the sensitive locations (e.g., spawning and migration) for fish and other aquatic species; - vii. the introduction, movement and intrusion of aquatic invasive species during works, undertakings or activities in or near freshwater and marine environments; and - viii. temporary or permanent changes to marine mammal habitat, or injury or death caused by any Project activity, including during the sensitive periods and in sensitive locations (e.g., feeding, migration).
+- ii. in-water works such as fording; removal and placement of aquatic and/or stream side vegetation; installation, maintenance, upgrades and removal of water withdrawal and discharge infrastructure (freshwater and marine); and blasting, infilling, pile driving, dredging and dewatering; - iii. pumping and water withdrawal operations (e.g., during the construction of temporary structures, for concrete batching and hydrostatic tests) or transfer between water segments and the risk of by fish impingement and entrainment; - iv. flow changes resulting from land cover change, dewatering activities, ground water management, waste management, and upstream and downstream diversions; - v. harmful alteration, disruption or destruction of fish, fish habitat, marine mammals or plants or injury or death of fish or marine mammals caused by any project activity, temporary or permanent, including during sensitive periods and in sensitive locations (e.g., spawning, feeding and migration); and - vi. the introduction, movement and intrusion of aquatic invasive species during works, undertakings or activities in or near freshwater and marine environments.

-In addition to measures identified to mitigate the effects noted in (i) to (vii) above, the EIS shall describe:
+In addition to measures identified to mitigate the effects noted in (i) to (vi) above, the EIS shall describe: